Nokia, China's Xiaomi sign patent deal

-HELSINKI (Reuters) - Telecoms network equipment maker Nokia and Chinese smartphone maker Xiaomi Technology have signed a patent licencing agreement, the companies said on Wednesday.
+HELSINKI (Reuters) - Telecoms network equipment maker Nokia and Chinese smartphone maker Xiaomi Technology have signed a patent licensing agreement, the companies said on Wednesday.

-The companies did not provide financial details of the agreement, saying it includes a cross licence to each company's cellular standard patents.
+The companies did not provide financial details of the agreement, saying it includes a cross license to each company's cellular standard patents.

 Nokia will also provide network infrastructure equipment to Xiaomi.